EnricoTrizio/TargetedDiscriminantAnalysisCVs/README.md

 #### Contacts
-For comments or questions please write an email to enrico.trizio@iit.it
+For comments or questions, please write an email to enrico.trizio@iit.it

 Cheers!